 Q: Why choose a liner pool?
 A: Yes a tiled pool looks beautiful, but they will always be expensive than a liner.
-With the new advances in liner production in design and durability they can offer very similar visual effects to tiles and in some cases, it is almost impossible to tell the difference until you are in the pool or look closely.
+With the new advances in liner production in design and durability, they can offer very similar visual effects to tiles and in some cases, it is almost impossible to tell the difference until you are in the pool or look closely.
 Liners can last up to 10 years when well looked after and are easier to replace and are less expensive.

 Q: What are the associated swimming pool running costs?
-A: Swimming pool running costs are dependent on a number of factors such as size of pool, the type of heating, choice of cover, these can all impact on energy bills.
+A: Swimming pool running costs are dependent on a number of factors such as the size of the pool, the type of heating, choice of cover, these can all impact on energy bills.
 The following items should be considered when calculating monthly or yearly costs: Chemicals, Maintenance, Electricity and Heat Source.

-Q: Do i need a cover for my pool?
+Q: Do I need a cover for my pool?
 A: Yes, pool covers will aid in reducing heat loss and evaporation which will help you cut your running costs.
 Covers are even more crucial for indoor pools as evaporation can cause issues with the surrounding environment.

 Q: What is the best way to heat a pool?
-A: There are four main ways to heat a pool, electric, solar, gas and oil.
+A: There are four main ways to heat a pool, electric, solar, gas, and oil.
 Unfortunately, due to the UK weather solar is not always the best option and can be costly, it can be used as a secondary source of heat as we do get some amazingly hot days.
-Oil and gas boilers work in very similar ways and are usually used by people who do not have a electric supply or they wish to incorporate their pool heating with their home heating system.
-However, we have found the most cost effective and eco-friendly method is to use a heat pump.
+Oil and gas boilers work in very similar ways and are usually used by people who do not have an electric supply or they wish to incorporate their pool heating with their home heating system.
+However, we have found the most cost-effective and eco-friendly method is to use a heat pump.
 They offer unbeatable COP and therefore have a great return on investment.
 To find out more about heating options read our blog here.
 For greater energy efficiency insulation is key which is why we recommend an insulated cover and thermal polyblocks for our new builds.

-Q: What causes Chlorine odour, red eyes and itchy skin?
+Q: What causes Chlorine odour, red eyes, and itchy skin?
 A: Your pool water smells strongly of chlorine, your eyes are red, and your skin is itchy, this is not a sign that you have too much chlorine, it is an indication that your pool needs additional chemical treatment.
-This smell is due to high levels of chloramine, these are formed when chlorine molecules combine with contaminants such as body oils, urine and perspiration.
-In this situation we would recommend testing your pool and potentially adding a shock treatment.
+This smell is due to high levels of chloramine, these are formed when chlorine molecules combine with contaminants such as body oils, urine, and perspiration.
+In this situation, we would recommend testing your pool and potentially adding a shock treatment.
 For further advice contact one of our expert advisers